chef-boneyard/chef-web-docs-2016/includes_definition/includes_definition_migrate_after.rst

 Once built, the custom resource may be used in a recipe just like the any of the resources that are built into |chef|.
 The resource gets its name from the cookbook and from the file name in the ``/resources`` directory, with an underscore (``_``) separating them.
-For example, a cookbook named ``website`` with a custom resource named ``splunk.rb`` is used in a recipe like this:
+For example, a cookbook named ``install`` with a custom resource named ``splunk.rb`` is used in a recipe like this:

 .. code-block:: ruby

-   website_splunk 'name' do
+   install_splunk 'name' do
      url 'https://downloads.chef.io/whatever.pkg'
    end